mfarache/jekyll-now/_posts/2020-05-01-S3-Exam-101-features.md

 S3 buckets provide strong read after create consistency (new objects).
 However the eventual consistency happens when updating an objet or deleting it.

-The data is spread across multiple devices and facilities for high-availability or disaster recovery So once you update an object it may transcur a few seconds till the changes are propagated across different availability zones.
+The data is spread across multiple devices and facilities for high-availability or disaster recovery.

+So once you update an object it may transcur a few seconds till the changes are propagated across different Availability Zones(AZ).

-Clarification: This depends on the number of Availability Zones(AZ) which using the Standard storage tier is 3, but if we chose a infrequent access with a single zone, there is no eventual consistency as there is no need to replicate across any AZ
+Clarification: If we chose storage class Infrequent access with a single zone, there is no eventual consistency as there is no need to replicate across any AZ

 # Security

-By default every bucket is configured to be not public.
+- By default every bucket is configured to be not public.

-Other levels of security can be achieved using ACL's (Acces control lists), but AWS suggest is better to use S3 Bucket policies.
+- Other levels of security can be achieved using ACL's (Acces control lists), but AWS suggest is better to use S3 Bucket policies.
 For shake of clarity - what is an S3 ACL?
 A set of AWS accounts can be configured identifying permission for list / write / read at bucket and object level.

-The most common way is by defining a **S3 Bucket Policy** which enable more granular permissions based on conditions and resources which are attached only to S3 buckets.
+- The most common way is by defining a **S3 Bucket Policy** which enable more granular permissions based on conditions and resources which are attached only to S3 buckets.
 S3 bucket policies specify what actions are allowed or denied for which principals on the bucket that the bucket policy is attached to.

 # Versioning